Stafford Hospital scandal: Discovery of scandal

-The Healthcare Commission criticised the foundation trust board, which was led by chief executive Mr Yeates and chairman Ms Brisby, for holding in camera board meetings and "for making cutbacks to staffing and services in order to make millions of pounds' worth of surplus at the end of each year," because "bosses focused on the Trust achieving millions of pounds surpluses over a three year period, in order to gain Foundation status", a goal which had been fostered by successive governments setting target dates by which all NHS trusts were supposed to have reached NHS foundation trust status.
+The Healthcare Commission criticised the foundation trust board, which was led by chief executive Martin Yeates and chair Toni Brisby, for holding in camera board meetings and "for making cutbacks to staffing and services in order to make millions of pounds' worth of surplus at the end of each year," because "bosses focused on the Trust achieving millions of pounds surpluses over a three year period, in order to gain Foundation status", a goal which had been fostered by successive governments setting target dates by which all NHS trusts were supposed to have reached NHS foundation trust status.
 For example, in 2009, the Department of Health was announcing "A new type of NHS hospital".

 The trust's chief executive, Martin Yeates, was suspended (with full pay) and its chairwoman, Toni Brisby, resigned.
 On 15 May 2009, Yeates resigned.
 Prime Minister Gordon Brown and Health Secretary Alan Johnson apologised to those who suffered at the hospital.
 In response to the scandal, the mortality rates of all National Health Service hospitals have been made accessible on a website.

 Cynthia Bower, who was from 2006 chief executive of NHS West Midlands, was recruited to run the Care Quality Commission quango in March 2009, a move which was criticised.

 On 21 July 2009, the Secretary of State for Health, Andy Burnham, announced a further independent inquiry into care provided by Mid Staffordshire Foundation Trust.
 The generally critical inquiry report was published on 24 February 2010.
 The report made 18 local and national recommendations, including that the regulator, Monitor, de-authorise the foundation trust.